avaframe/AvaFrame/docs/theoryCom1DFA.rst

 without this effect.
 This effect is intended to avoid lateral creep of the avalanche mass (:cite:`SaGr2009`).

+The default configuration also provides two additional calibrations for small- (< 25.000 :math:`m^3` release volume) and medium-sized (< 60.000 :math:`m^3` release volume) avalanches.
+A further constraint is the altitude of runout below 1500m msl for both.

 Wet snow friction type
 """"""""""""""""""""""""